Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 "Speak out".

-I explain in broad terms about the encounter two years before and about everything that came afterwards.
+I explain in broad terms the encounter two years before and everything that came afterwards.

 "... and now she doesn't even want to see me".